-Applicants will be notified in writing by the OHSJP whether their application has been approved for funding or has been denied funding.
+Applicants will be notified in writing by the OHSJP whether their application has been approved or denied for funding.
 Notices of these decisions are tentatively scheduled for publication in September/October.
-The FY 2019 grant period is currently scheduled for October 1, 2019 - September 30, 2020.
+The FY 2021 grant period is currently scheduled for October 1, 2021 - September 30, 2022.